 We come to know the world not only through words and texts but also through visual images anchored in real spaces.
 Pictures, diagrams, illuminations, architectural constructions, museum displays, statues, and scientific visualizations reflect, as well as crucially establish, doctrines and ways of knowing that may also exist in discursive form.
 Just as our work investigates relations between visual media and non-visual formations, it also concentrates on relations across different visual media and on the ways that visual objects become irreducible to language or text.
-Since art history as a discipline has given such prominence to these issues, this constellation also possesses a strong historiographical focus.
+Since art history as a discipline has given such prominence to these issues, this constellation possesses a strong historiographical focus.
 In addition, because it frequently centers on the correlation of visual media with verbal and theoretical objects, work in the digital humanities often unfolds within this constellation.